nullpo-head/dbgee/draft_README.md

 dbgee -d lldb run -- ./program arg0 arg1 arg2...
 ```

+`dbgee` launches a debugger in a new tmux window unless you run `dbgee` in an integrated terminal in VSCode.
-By `-t` option of `run`, you can choose where you launch a debugger.
-Please see the help for detail.
+However, you can choose other options by specifying `-t` option.
+Please see the help for more information.

 ```shell
 dbgee run -t tmuxp -- ./program  arg0 arg1 arg2... # launch a debugger in a new tmux pane instead of a window